KazuhiraBenedictMiller/InstagramFollowAccountFollowersBot/README.md

 # InstagramFollowAccountFollowersBot
 Ever felt lonely?

-This Python Script uses selenium to follow a Target Account's Followers hoping to get some followers back.
+This Python Script uses Selenium to follow a Target Account's Followers hoping to get some followers back.